jgeraigery/SpotlightHelp/pages/SpotlightExtensions/extensions_monitoring_heatmap.md

 ## Alarms raised for the connection
 Click **Alarms** to open the [Alarm List][extensions_monitoring_alarmlist].

-## Drilldown on a connection
+## Drilldown on the connection
-Click on a connection to open the [Spotlight Overview page][extensions_monitoring_overview] for the connection.
+Click on the connection to open the [Spotlight Overview page][extensions_monitoring_overview] for the connection.

 {% include links.html %}